You already know what you want – so why is clarity still missing?

 Failure 3: settling for the first option

 The most common GROW mistake is generating two or three options and picking the most obvious one.
 But the Options stage exists to expand thinking, not confirm your default plan.
-Jones and colleagues’ 2016 meta-analysis of workplace coaching found significant positive effects on goal attainment and skill development, with the evidence suggesting that flexibility in approach selection strengthens outcomes [6].
+Jones and colleagues’ 2016 meta-analysis of workplace coaching found large positive effects on individual-level results (delta = 1.24), reinforcing that structured exploration of multiple paths produces stronger outcomes than defaulting to a single approach [5].

-“Coaching had significant positive effects on performance and skills, individual-level results, self-regulation, and well-being outcomes.” – Theeboom et al., meta-analysis of coaching effectiveness [2]
+“Coaching had significant positive effects on performance and skills, well-being, coping, work attitudes, and goal-directed self-regulation.” – Theeboom et al., meta-analysis of coaching effectiveness [2]

-But those effects depend on working the full framework honestly.
+But these coaching gains depend on working the full GROW framework honestly.
 A rushed GROW session delivers barely any value – the structure only works when the honesty does.

 How the GROW Framework compares to other goal-setting frameworks